GitauHarrison/notes/flask_popover/database.md

 (venv) $ pip3 install flask-migrate
 ```

-The database is going to represented in the application by a database instance.
+The database is going to be represented in the application by a database instance.
 This is done in `__init__.py` file.

 `app/__init__.py`: Database instance
 ```python